harippriyas/atm/README.md

 ```

 5. You can also execute the ATM Server APIs using Swagger UI at http://localhost:9090/swagger-ui.html
+6. To reset the database, delete the docker volume 'atmvol'

 ## Test Scenarios
 ### Login